Inhalte werden geladen ...

 Description:

-Beautiful fire-gilded and patinated bronze mantel clock from the early 19th century.
-Depicted is a young man carrying a large cotton parcel on his back.
-In his right hand he is holding a letter, with his left he is leaning on a bamboo stick.
-His tobacco pipe is stuck in his hat string, and he carries his water bottle on his belt.
+Beautiful, fire-gilded and patinated bronze mantel clock from the early 19th century.
+It depicts a young man carrying a large cotton parcel on his back.
+He is holding a letter in his right hand and leaning on a bamboo stick with his left.
+His tobacco pipe is stuck in his hatband and he is carrying his drinking bottle on his belt.

-The heart of the clock is an 8-day movement with date from the workshop of Prevost Freres which is known to have existed in Toulouse since 1809.
+The heart of the clock is an 8-day pendulum movement from the workshop of Jean-Joseph Hanset workshop in Brussels.

-The Breguet hands are blued, the pendulum is suspended on a thread, as is typical of the period.
+The Breguet hands are blued and the pendulum is suspended from a thread, typical of the time.
 The clock strikes a bell on the half and full hour.

 Interesting facts:

-The depiction of Le Portefaix was made by the Parisian bronze caster Jean-André Reiche, who had his artistic design registered in Paris in 1808.
-Besides the depiction of the cotton picker, there are numerous other pendulums dealing with the theme of colonisation.
+The depiction of Le Portefaix was created by the Parisian bronze caster Jean-André Reiche, who had his artistic design registered in Paris in 1808.
+In addition to the depiction of the cotton picker, there are numerous other pendulums that deal with the theme of colonisation.
 Other themes from the "new world" were also treated artistically - exotic animals and plants - butterflies, birds of paradise, tobacco and spices...

-As a sign of admiration for the exotic, the French "Au bon Sauvage" pendules are a typical feature of the Enlightenment of the late 18th century.
-They show the yearnings of a hitherto Europe-centred society, which was urged to look beyond its usual horizons above all by the discovery of seafaring and by the revolution of 1789.
+As a sign of admiration for the exotic, the "Au bon Sauvage" pendulums are a typical feature of the Enlightenment at the end of the 18th century.
+They show the yearnings of a hitherto Europe-centred society, which was urged to look beyond its usual horizons by the discovery of seafaring and the revolution of 1789.

-Specimens of this clock can be found in the great museums of the world, such as the Musée des Arts Décoratifs in Paris.
+Examples of this clock can be found in the world's great museums, such as the Musée des Arts Décoratifs in Paris.

 Condition: